 The Three office in Dublin is home to over 2,000 members of staff, this means that a lot of deliveries are made to the office.
 The Three office receives on average around 250 signed for deliveries per week.
 When items were delivered to Three, they were signed for in the basement, the staff in the basement would then write down all the items signed for in a book.
 The team in the basement would then call the Three mailroom to tell them they needed to come and collect some items from the basement.

-ExPD’s mail tracking system OmniPost was one of the systems Three looked at.
+ExPDs mail tracking system OmniPost was one of the systems Three looked at.
 Will Harris of ExPD came to visit the Three office and provided a demonstration of OmniPost.
-Three selected OmniPost as the preferred solution.
+From this, Three selected OmniPost as their preferred solution.

 When recipients come to collect their items from the mailroom, they simply sign for their items on a USB signature pad.
 This marks the item as delivered on the system with a full audit trail of the item.